icons8/free/README.md

 Has all properties of [`Layer`](#Layer), plus:

 * StyleId: [GUID](#GUID) - unique style identifier.
-* MiterLimit: [int](#int) = `10` - limit on the ratio of the miter length to the stroke-width used to draw a miter joint.
+* MiterLimit: [float](#float) = `10` - limit on the ratio of the miter length to the stroke-width used to draw a miter joint.
 When the limit is exceeded, the joint is converted from miter to beveled.
 * Opacity: [float](#float) = `1` - opacity value.
 * BlendMode: [BlendMode](#BlendMode) = `Normal` - blend mode.
 * StartMarker: [Arrowhead](#Arrowhead) = `None` - determines the appearance of the tail of an open path drawn with the Line, Arrow, or Pen/Pencil tool.